William Randolph Hearst: Financial disaster

-Legally Hearst avoided bankruptcy, although the public generally saw it as such as appraisers went through the tapestries, paintings, furniture, silver, pottery, buildings, autographs, jewelry, and other collectibles.
+Legally Hearst avoided bankruptcy although the public generally saw it as such, since appraisers went through the tapestries, paintings, furniture, silver, pottery, buildings, autographs, jewelry, and other collectibles.
 Items in the thousands were gathered from a five-story warehouse in New York, warehouses near San Simeon containing large amounts of Greek sculpture and ceramics, and the contents of St. Donat's.
 His collections were sold off in a series of auctions and private sales in 1938–39.
 John D. Rockefeller, Junior, bought $100,000 of antique silver for his new museum at Colonial Williamsburg.
 The market for art and antiques had not recovered from the depression, so Hearst made an overall loss of hundreds of thousands of dollars.
 During this time, Hearst's friend George Loorz commented sarcastically: "He would like to start work on the outside pool [at San Simeon], start a new reservoir etc. but told me yesterday 'I want so many things but haven't got the money.'
 Poor fellow, let's take up a collection."

 He was embarrassed in early 1939 when Time magazine published a feature which revealed he was at risk of defaulting on his mortgage for San Simeon and losing it to his creditor and publishing rival, Harry Chandler.
 This, however, was averted, as Chandler agreed to extend the repayment.

 Final years and death

 After the disastrous financial losses of the 1930s, the Hearst Company returned to profitability during the Second World War, when advertising revenues skyrocketed.
 Hearst, after spending much of the war at his estate of Wyntoon, returned to San Simeon full-time in 1945 and resumed building works.
 He also continued collecting, on a reduced scale.
 He threw himself into philanthropy by donating a great many works to the Los Angeles County Museum of Art.

 In 1947, Hearst left his San Simeon estate to seek medical care, which was unavailable in the remote location.
 He died in Beverly Hills on August 14, 1951, at the age of 88.
 He was interred in the Hearst family mausoleum at the Cypress Lawn Memorial Park in Colma, California, which his parents had established.

 His will established two charitable trusts, the Hearst Foundation and the William Randolph Hearst Foundation.
 By his amended will, Marion Davies inherited 170,000 shares in the Hearst Corporation, which, combined with a trust fund of 30,000 shares that Hearst had established for her in 1950, gave her a controlling interest in the corporation.
 This was short-lived, as she relinquished the 170,000 shares to the Corporation on October 30, 1951, retaining her original 30,000 shares and a role as an advisor.
 Like their father, none of Hearst's five sons graduated from college.
-They all followed their father into the media business, and Hearst's namesake, William Randolph, Jr., became a Pulitzer Prize–winning newspaper reporter.
+They all followed their father into the media business, and Hearst's namesake, William Randolph Jr., became a Pulitzer Prize–winning newspaper reporter.